 And somehow, the charge cleared.
-Usually, when a card is closed, you’ll get an email from the merchant saying the payment failed.
+Usually, when a card is closed, you’ll get an email from the merchant saying the payment failed so that you can protect your credit score.
 Not so with this one.

 Amex cleared the charge.
 And I never got an email from or letter from them.
 Until one day, I saw my credit score dropped from 803 to 702 – because of non-payment of the $6 charge.

 Of course, I immediately called them and asked WTF?
 How could a charge clear on a closed account?
 And even still, why no notice – no statement, no “uh hey you owe us money,” nothing?

 Every rep I spoke with said, yeah that’s definitely not supposed to happen.
 They admitted fault more than once.

 This is the only blemish on my credit report.
 I’ve been so vigilant about protecting it for years.
 To say I was livid is an understatement.

 What was alarming is no one I spoke with seemed to have any idea how to fix it.
 Or why it happened.
 They were clueless and didn’t have answers, which was frustrating.

 Their solution was to “re-age” my account.
 I of course made the $6 payment over the phone.
 And they said they could extend the closing date of the account so it would appear as closed with a $0 balance (as shown in the image above).

 Fine, I said.
 Do it.
 They said it would take a month to show up on my credit report.
 A month!

 Well, a month later, my score was still in the low 700s.
 So I called again, and this time spoke with a supervisor.
 She could see the notes on my account.
 But it was never properly “re-aged,” whatever the hell that means.
 So she said she’d do it for real this time.